Park Ji-yeon: 2018–present: Continued acting and Senpass

 In early 2018, Park and her fellow T-ara members departed from MBK Entertainment following the expiration of their contracts.
 She later signed with Chinese agency Longzhen Culture Development in May 2018.
 Park and Vietnamese singer Soobin Hoàng Sơn have released music video for their collaboration track, "Between Us" exclusively on VLive, then on YouTube.
 However, the music video along with the audio video were deleted for unexplained reasons and were never uploaded again.
 Jiyeon signed with Partners Park in November 2018 for her domestic activities.
 On November 26, it was revealed that Park would release a digital single in mid December, as a thank you gift for fans.
 On December 22, 2018, Park released the music video for her winter ballad track "One Day".
 On April 2, 2019, Park was cast in the KBS2's mystery, romantic comedy drama I Wanna Hear Your Song alongside Yeon Woo-jin, Kim Se-jeong and Song Jae-rim.
 On December 26, 2019, Park released her second EP SENPASS, a portmanteau of "Sense" and "Compass".
 The EP consists of five-track including the title track "Take A Hike".

 On October 7, 2020, it was announced that actress Park will star in a new web drama called Next Door Witch J. She'll take the role of Seo Je Yi as a beauty creator.
 In that same month of 2020, the news had been revealed that the actress will star another TV series called Imitation alongside Jung Ji-so, Lee Jun-young, Jeong Yun-ho which will air on KBS2 in the first half of 2021.
 On July 12, 2021, Park left Partners Park after her contract expired.
 On February 18, 2022, Park signed an exclusive contract with AnB Group.
 On July 13, 2022, it was announced that Jiyeon will hold her first solo fan meeting, RE:BLoom at 7 pm on the 30th at Yundang Art Hall.
 On July 15, it was announced that Jiyeon would be releasing the 2022 version of the song "Rolling", which she sang 12 years ago for the OST of God of Study.

+Artistry

+Jiyeon is noted for a warm, sweet, and emotional vocal tone, particularly suited to ballads.
+Her vocals have been described as capable of "drawing listeners into the melodic and emotional atmosphere of a song".
+Jiyeon's catalog spans various musical styles, including ballads, tango-influenced pop ("First Love"), OST tracks, and cross-national collaborations.
+Her collaboration on the Vietnamese song "Đẹp nhất là em" (Between Us) showcased her ability to perform in Vietnamese with clear pronunciation.

+Her solo debut with Never Ever highlighted a more mature and sensual artistic image, combining singing, choreography, and stage performance.